abletech/webhook/README.md

 # Webhook

 Client library for making webhook calls.
+Compatible with Ruby 1.8.7, 1.9.2, 1.9.3, REE, JRuby 1.8 and 1.9.

+There are no runtime dependencies.

 ## Installation